schultek/dart_mappable/README.md

 > Tip regarding the matching getters: Not-having them won't break your code.
 > However this will lead to desynched serialization (keys missing in your json) and eventually to errors when trying to deserialize back.

-> Tip: dart_mappable will always use the first constructor it sees, but you can use a specific constructor using the `MappableConstructor()` annotation.
+> Tip: dart_mappable will always use the first constructor it sees, but you can use a specific constructor using the `@MappableConstructor()` annotation.

 ## Case Styles